256hz/recipe-reader-rails/README.md

 ### Overview

 If you like to cook, you have probably been through the following scenario: you find a recipe on your phone, get in deep, and have to stop, wash your hands, unlock your phone, and scroll around to find the next step, for what seems like hundreds of times.
-This app solves that problem!
-Now you can find a great recipe, and once you start cooking, you won't have to touch your phone at all*.
+This mobile app solves that problem!
+Now you can find a great recipe, and once you start cooking, let Recipe Reader lead you through the recipe aloud, line by line.

 This repo is the Ruby on Rails API backend for the [React Native mobile app](https://github.com/256hz/recipe-reader-react-v4).
 It interfaces with the Spoonacular API to find recipes, get ingredients, and parse recipe steps.